jwipeout/slim-style-guide/README.md

   span
     | written by Zoe

-/ good - on new line and indented p
+/ good - using interpolation
+p
   = "#{@article.title} written by Zoe"
 ```